 The Irrigation System is another example of micromanagement.
 To control or to encourage vigor, and to accommodate soil changes within blocks and variations in drainage patterns on hillsides, we have installed a system of cut-off valves, double lines, and varying numbers of emitters per vine, so water can be put only where it's needed.
 We follow a program of "early deficit" irrigation, to encourage small clusters and berries.
 (These small berries create the intense flavors that characterize both our pinot and syrah.)
 We don't believe in "stressing" vines, but if they are healthy and happy, we don't mind irritating them a bit.
 After veraison, we are generous with water, to aid ripening and build the strength of the vines.

 Pests and Diseases: During the growing season the vineyard is monitored by Laura Breyer of Integrated Pest Management Systems, who watches for nasty bugs and critters.
 Fungicides (sulfur, stylet oil, and biofungicides—all organic) are used from bud break until veraison to prevent mildew.
 Our location next to the Bay is in a major flyway, so birds are a BIG problem.
 The entire vineyard is netted when the first purple berry appears to protect the grapes against bird damage.
+In 2017 we are trying a new system--lasers that scan the rows, frightening away birds.
 Not all birds are bad, however.
 Nest boxes in the vineyard have brought in a resident population of barn owls who do a wonderful job controlling the gopher population (and they aren't on the payroll!)